Active at Every Stage

 Grassroots Campaigns

 While a hands-on, grassroots campaign requires more effort to organize, it can have great effect.
 Candidates and their campaigns take notice when activists from a particular group keep showing up at their events.
 As with the primary ad campaigns, many of the grassroots campaigns focus on the early states of Iowa and New Hampshire.
-For example, the group Strong America Now has done extensive organizing in Iowa.
+For example, the group Strong America Now has did extensive organizing during the Iowa caucus campaign.
 During the 2008 primary campaign, Ben Cohen's Business Leaders for Sensible Priorities, Divided We Fail, ONE Vote '08 and the SEIU's health care effort were very visible in both Iowa and New Hampshire.

 Endorsements: Varying Impact